ydataai/ydata-profiling/docsrc/source/pages/installation.rst

     pip install -U pandas-profiling[notebook]
     jupyter nbextension enable --py widgetsnbextension

-If you are in a notebook (locally, at LambdaLabs, on Google Colab or Kaggle), you can run:
+If you are in a notebook (locally, LambdaLabs, Google Colab or Kaggle), you can run:

 .. code-block::